darkDragontid/semantic_framework/06_Dynamic_Dictionary.md

 #### Flexible Input Interface (For the user):

-What it is: The ability to use any familiar synonyms and spelling variants (e.g., AI, AI).
+What it is: The ability to use any familiar synonyms and spelling variants (e.g., AI).

 - Purpose: Provides cognitive relief and a natural workflow.
 The user should not have to remember and manually enter long canonical forms.
 The system handles the work of converting synonyms into a single standard.